Terms and Conditions of Service

 1. Applicants who pose no credit risk will be charged no deposit.

-4. A customer who has an unpaid bill with another utility shall pay a maximum deposit.
+4. A customer who has an unpaid bill with another utility shall pay the maximum deposit as listed in the current Rate Tariff.

-5. A service applicant who provides a social security number that is returned as deceased, non-issued, belonging to a person under the age of eighteen (18), or belonging to a person other than the applicant, or is fraudulent, will be asked to provide a valid social security number as well as additional proof of identity (i.e. valid drivers license, Social Security Card, etc.)
+5. A service applicant who provides a social security number that is returned as deceased, non-issued, belonging to a person under the age of 18, or belonging to a person other than the applicant, or is fraudulent, will be asked to provide a valid social security number as well as additional proof of identity (i.e., valid driver’s license, Social Security Card, etc.)

-6. Applicants who refuse to provide their social security number pose a greater credit risk and shall be charged the maximum deposit.
+6. Applicants who refuse to provide their social security number pose a greater credit risk and shall be charged the maximum deposit as outlined in the current Rate Tariff.

 7. All residential deposits may be adjusted upward or downward to reflect the actual energy usage, billing experience and the payment habits of the customer.